mikeallen-eco/fish_pass/README.md

 # Migratory passage and run size of American shad and river herring
-The purpose of this repository is to provide code and data to reproduce the analyses, tables, and figures in the manuscript: "Migratory passage and run size of American shad and river herring in the Raritan River, New Jersey, USA" (Jensen et al., 2024).
+This repository provides code and data to reproduce the analyses and figures in the manuscript: "Migratory passage and run size of American shad and river herring in the Raritan River, New Jersey, USA" (Jensen et al., 2024).

 The published version will be:
 Jensen, O. P., Vastano, A. R., Allen, M. C., Hernandez, M. F., Lockwood, J. L., Vasslides, J., & Weldon, O. (2024).
 Migratory passage and run size of American shad and river herring in the Raritan River, New Jersey, USA.
 Transactions of the American Fisheries Society.